cookjosh/calculator_odin_project/README.md

 # calculator_odin_project
 Repo for Calculator project at end of JS fundamentals.
+[See it live!](https://cookjosh.github.io/calculator_odin_project/).

 Info for project can be [found here](https://www.theodinproject.com/lessons/foundations-calculator).